 Your liver helps you digest food, store energy, and get rid of waste from your body.
 Hepatitis refers to inflammation of your liver that may affect these normal functions.
-The experienced team at Colorado Gastroenterology, with offices in Denver, Aurora, and Golden, specialize in hepatitis and can provide the care you need to improve liver health and function.
+The experienced team at Colorado Gastroenterology, with offices in Denver and Aurora, specialize in hepatitis and can provide the care you need to improve liver health and function.
 For an evaluation, call the office today.

 Hepatitis is a medical term that indicates inflammation of your liver.
 The experienced team at Colorado Gastroenterology specializes in the diagnosis and management of hepatitis and can create a treatment plan to help improve your inflammation.